Canisius Golden Griffins softball: History

 In the Golden Griffins first appearance in the NCAA tournament in 1994, Canisius faced off against UNC Greensboro in the qualifying round, winning the best-of-three playoff in three games.
 In doing so, they became the first MAAC team to win a game in the NCAA tournament.
 After defeating the Spartans, Canisius faced off against eventual NCAA champion Arizona and were defeated 7–0.
 In the losers bracket, they faced Rutgers, who they defeated 4-3 and advanced in the losers bracket.
 The Golden Griffins were eliminated from the tournament by Texas A&M, losing 9–0.
 While the program qualified for the play-in round of the tournament in 1995, 1996, and 1997, they failed to win a game and were eliminated, twice by UMass in 1995 and 1997, and Princeton in 1996.
 After the expansion of the NCAA tournament in 1999, the Golden Griffins automatically qualified for the 2000 as a result of winning the MAAC tournament.
 The team went on to face UCLA in their first game, losing 8–0 in five innings via mercy rule.
 In their first game in the losers bracket, Canisius defeated Bethune–Cookman by a score of 3–2 in extra innings.
 They were eliminated from the tournament after losing to Iowa by a score of 2–1 in a game that went to extra innings.
 Despite making the NCAA tournament in 2002, 2004, 2005, and 2007, Canisius failed to win a single game over the course of the tournaments and were eliminated.
 After losing to Arizona in the 2008 NCAA Division I softball tournament, the Golden Griffins snapped their tournament winless streak by defeating LIU Brooklyn by a score of 3–2.
 However, they were eliminated from the tournament in their next game, losing 5–1 to Hofstra.
 In the 2009 NCAA Division I softball tournament, the program's final NCAA appearance under Mike Rappl, the team was eliminated after losing games to Ohio State and Kentucky.

 The Golden Griffins returned to the NCAA tournament for the first time in 13 years in 2022, the program's first appearance under coach Kim Griffin.
 The team was defeated in their first game against Florida, losing 10–1 in five innings.
 Canisius was eliminated from the tournament after losing 3–0 to Wisconsin.
+On May 9, 2025, Griffin stepped down as head coach to pursue other opportunities.
+Assistant coach Joe Gierlak was promoted to the head coaching position on June 30, 2025.